digitalmaster/roam-memo/README.md

 To create separate decs just got to our plugin settings page, find the "Tag Pages" field and add a comma separated list of all the pages you want to use as decks.
 For example, if you want to create a deck for "Spanish" and another for "French" you would add `Spanish, French` to the field.

+> To use tags that have commas in them just wrap them in quotes.
+For example, "Page, with Comma".

 ### Text Masking

 Text Masking or Cloze Deletion is a technique where you hide or mask a part of the text to test your understanding or to make it harder to memorize.
 To mask a part of text, you can use two different methods: